ryankidd44/ryankidd44.github.io/about.md

     <div class="about-section">
         <h3>Background</h3>
-        <p>Before MATS, I completed a PhD in physics at the University of Queensland.
+        <p>Before MATS, I completed a PhD in physics at the University of Queensland, studying signatures of quantum chaos in ultracold atomic systems.
+I grew up on the Gold Coast, Australia and was a member of the Scout Movement for 20 years.
+I enjoy science fiction, latin dancing, and powerlifting.</p>
     </div>
 </div>